hatim-lahwaouir/javaModules/README.md

 ## + Module 02: IO package, Files
 ### In this module you will learn how to use input/output in Java and implement programs to manipulate a file system.

+## + Module 03: Threads
+### In this module you will learn how to use basic multithreading mechanisms in Java.